ameerkat/sc2ranks-php/readme.md

 	$request->get_bracket_data();

 ## TODO
+* Add documentation for the new merged functions
 * Add support for batch requests
 * Add other helper functions for processing returned data
 * Add documentation somewhere for the returned object structure
-* Add link to API site, other API's
-* Licensing
 * Unit Tests w/phpUnit